Have Nonprofit Videos? Use Them to Increase Email Click-Through Rates

 Man the game all messed up

-The key to getting a donor or fundraiser’s attention may be to send them an email they don’t have to read.
-In this post, we’ll show you some compelling evidence that including videos in your emails could increase your engagement and we’ll give you some tips on how to send emails people love to watch.
+The average email subscriber gets around 416 emails per month.
+The key to getting your supporters’ attention may be to send them an email they don’t have to read.
+There’s compelling evidence that videos in your emails increase your engagement.
+We’ve compiled some tips on how to send emails people love to watch, not read.

 Emails with Videos Get Opened